Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 SwimTrek is conscious of the importance of protecting the world’s natural wonders.
 We are acutely aware of our responsibility to not only take care of the natural environments which we are lucky enough to explore, but also to educate our guests about the importance of conservation efforts and responsible tourism.
 It’s for this reason that we have worked so closely with our partners to ensure that our trips are conducted in the most responsible and sustainable way possible, working tirelessly to minimise the impact of our presence on local marine life and the natural habitat.

-For more information, please visit our Sustainable Travel page on the website.
+For more information, please visit our Responsible Travel page on the website.

 Passports and Visas

 Bali is an Indonesian island.
 All passports must have at least 6 months validity remaining after departure from Indonesia.
-Citizens of all EU member states, the US, Canada, Australia and New Zealand travelling to Indonesia for tourism purposes may travel within the visa exemption policy entering without a visa for up to 30 days at certain ports of entry.
+Citizens of all EU member states, the US, Canada, Australia, and New Zealand travelling to Indonesia for tourism purposes may travel within the visa exemption policy entering without a visa for up to 30 days at certain ports of entry.

-Please note that visa regulations are subject to change, and we advise you check visa requirements prior to travel.
+Please note that visa regulations are subject to change and it is important that you check your own visa requirements prior to travel.

 Travel Insurance

 We consider comprehensive travel insurance to be essential, and we strongly recommend that you purchase insurance which includes, but is not limited to, cover for illness, accident, emergency repatriation, ambulance, air ambulance, helicopter rescue services, cancellation, lost luggage and delays.
 Your travel insurance should also cover you for open water swimming and any other activity listed in your trip itinerary (including races and competitions, where applicable).
 Please read your policy details carefully and remember to take them with you on your trip for your own reference.
-For further information, please visit our Travel Insurance page on the website.

-Here at SwimTrek we pride ourselves on our focus on safety and the well-being of all our guests.
+Here at SwimTrek, we pride ourselves on our focus on safety and the well-being of all our guests.
 As we operate in some beautiful and remote locations medical facilities are not always easily accessible.
 SwimTrek Guides, and many staff working for our local partners, are first aid trained.
-However we ask that you read our Travel Health page to ensure that you are informed about general Travel and Swim Health precautions.
+However, we ask that you read our Travel Health page to ensure that you are informed about general Travel and Swim Health precautions.

 Please note that this information is subject to change and you should re-check this site regularly prior to your trip.